thedruz/WPN-XM/bin/nssm/README.txt

 AppEnvironmentExtra in place of or in addition to the srvany-compatible AppEnvironment.

+Since version 2.22, NSSM can set the managed application's process priority and CPU affinity.

+Since version 2.22, NSSM can apply an unconditional delay before restarting an application which has exited.

+Since version 2.22, NSSM can rotate existing output files when redirecting I/O.

+Since version 2.22, NSSM can set service display name, description, startup type, log on details and dependencies.

+Since version 2.22, NSSM can manage existing services.

 Usage
 -----
 In the usage notes below, arguments to the program may be written in angle brackets and/or square brackets.  <string> means you must insert the appropriate string and [<string>] means the string is optional.
 See the examples below...

+Note that everywhere <servicename> appears you may substitute the service's display name.

 Installation using the GUI